isuihko/selolaskuri/README.md

 25.-26.7.2018 : Form fields were reorganized and kerroin (factor) is not displayed any more.
 Also shows text when new player's calculation was used.
 Version now 2.0.0.7, 26.7.2018.

-1.8.2018 : More code organizing while creation Java version (with NetBeans and now there is updated jSelolaskuri).
-Mostly internal changes.
-If there are extra spaces in form's input fields, they are now removed and fields are updated.
+1.8.2018 : More code organizing while creating Java version with NetBeans and now there is updated https://github.com/isuihko/jSelolaskuri.
+Mostly internal changes and adding comments.
+If there are extra spaces in form's input fields (like "   +1612   =1772  "), they are now removed and fields are updated (-> "+1612 =1772").
 Version now 2.0.0.8, 1.8.2018.

---

-There is also a Java version of this application in https://github.com/isuihko/jSelolaskuri (major updates in July 31-Aug 1, 2018)

 --